DarkishLocket10/2026site/src/pages/posts/DevOps-Guard-DevLogs.md

 - OpenAPI with summaries and examples
 - Background Job (daily) to snapshot metrics
 - CSV export for history
-- Docker Compa; GHCR image publishing
+- Docker Compose for API; GHCR image publishing
 - A single-file dashboard (no Node) served from wwwroot/

 ---